 A Half Duplex (for UE) and Frequency Division Duplex (for BS) scheme has been specified.

-The channel bandwidth is 200 kHz and the transmission bandwidth 180 kHz [ (leaving 10 kHz guard bands on each side from channel edges ), equivalent to one LTE resource block .]
+The channel bandwidth is 200 kHz and the transmission bandwidth 180 kHz (leaving 10 kHz guard bands on each side from channel edges ), equivalent to one LTE resource block .

 The channel raster for NB-IoT in-band, guard-band and standalone operation is 100 kHz.